Pam Clark, Chm.

 · While ALA representatives will do their best to return all posters, it is not guaranteed.
 We recommend participants take a picture or scan their poster for their records.

 · Submission becomes property of the American Legion Auxiliary National Headquarters.
 Through submission of artwork, contestants and their legal guardians grant nonexclusive reproduction and publication rights to the works submitted and agree to have their names and artwork published for commercial use without additional compensation or permission.

 · Juniors shall make corsages out at least 3 small poppies with no memorial label.

-· Each District shall pick the winner in same classes at Poppy Posters and send the corsage to Poppy Chairman before Junior Camp.
+· Each District shall pick the winner in same classes as for Poppy Posters and send the corsage to the Poppy Chairman before Junior Camp.

-· Citations will be presented and the corsage will be kept at Department to use for guest.
+· Citations will be presented and the corsage will be kept at Department to use for guests.

 · Participant must be between 6 and 12 years of age and be a Junior member in good standing of the American Legion Auxiliary